GuitarParrot creates a random melody from the Level, Scale and Key that you select, and listens for you to imitate what it plays.

-GuitarParrot creates a random melody from the Level, Scale and Key that you select, and listens for you to imitate what it plays.
 Start off by getting tuned up on the Sound Check page.
 When you are ready for your workout, use the menu to go to the Play screen.
-Try the default, simplest Level and Scale settings first, until you get comfortable.
+Begin with the default, lowest Level and 4-note Scale settings first, until you get comfortable.

 Sound Check - Level: